marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   missing prototypes.
 In C++, no warnings are issued for function templates, or for inline functions, or for functions in anonymous namespaces.

-.. option:: -Wmissing-field-initializers, -Wno-missing-field-initializers, -W
-.. option:: -Wextra, -Wno-extra
+.. option:: -Wmissing-field-initializers, -Wno-missing-field-initializers, -W, -Wextra, -Wno-extra

   Warn if a structure's initializer has some fields missing.
 For example, the following code causes such a warning, because